nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 :bulb: **Tips:**<br>

-* A patient can have any number of tags (including 0)
+* A patient can have any number of allergies (including 0)

 * The color tag can be any standard HTML color name, such as red, green or orange.<br>
   Check out [this link](https://www.w3schools.com/colors/colors_names.asp) for an extensive list.